Bernard Hesling: From murals to enamels

-The SMH in 1971 said that Hesling has often been described as the first man to introduce vitreous enamel work to Australia but he prefers to be known as the man who fostered it here.
+The Sydney Morning Herald in 1971 said that Hesling has often been described as the first man to introduce vitreous enamel work to Australia but he prefers to be known as the man who fostered it here.
 “There is more vitreous enamel work done by me and my school in Adelaide than in the whole world.”

 Hesling had little interest in sport.
-Sir Donald Bradman’s wife bought for her husband a Hesling painting of a cricket scene that, by oversight, had an extra fielder.
+Donald Bradman’s wife bought for her husband a Hesling painting of a cricket scene that, by oversight, had an extra fielder.
 Bradman asked Hesling to paint out the extra.

 He had a long association with Greenhill Galleries, Adelaide.
 In 1999, long after his death, Greenhill Galleries offered his 'long lost’ set of four 'Australia Day’ enamel panels for sale at $100,000.
 They showed the ship Buffalo en route to Australia in 1836, etc. These 1971 panels are reproduced in black and white in his Art Ruined My Career in Crime 1977, pp. 43–45.